SciTools/iris/docs/src/further_topics/ugrid/operations.rst

 .. note:: UGRID loading support is limited to the NetCDF file format.

-While Iris' UGRID support remains :mod:`~iris.experimental`, parsing UGRID when loading a file remains **optional**.
-To load UGRID data from a file into the Iris mesh data model, use the :const:`iris.ugrid.PARSE_UGRID_ON_LOAD` context manager:
+Iris mesh support detects + parses any UGRID information when loading files, to produce cubes with a non-empty ".mesh" property.

 .. dropdown:: Code
     :icon: code